Donders-Institute/bidscoin/docs/tutorial.rst

    $ bidsmapper raw bids

+- We only have one session per subject, so in the main GUI that appears (when all raw data has been scanned), remove the session label (and note how the output names simplify, omitting the session subfolders and labels)
-- In the GUI that appears at the end, edit the task and acquisition labels of the functional scans into something more readable, e.g. ``task-Reward`` for the ``acq-mb8`` scans and ``task-Stop`` for the ``acq-mb3me3 scans``.
+- Edit the task and acquisition labels of the functional scans into something more readable, e.g. ``task-Reward`` for the ``mb8`` scans and ``task-Stop`` for the ``mb3me3`` scans.
 Also make the name of the T1 scan more user friendly, e.g. by naming the acquisition label simply ``acq-mprage``.
-- Add a search pattern to the ``IntendedFor`` field such that the first field map will select your ``Reward`` runs and the second field map your ``Stop`` runs (see the `bidseditor <workflow.html#step-1b-running-the-bidseditor>`__ field map notes for more details)
+- Make the fieldmap scans more user friendly, e.g. by naming the acquisition label simply ``acq-2p4iso`` and ``acq-2p5iso``, and add a search pattern to the ``IntendedFor`` field such that the first field map will select your ``Reward`` runs and the second field map your ``Stop`` runs (see the `bidseditor <workflow.html#step-1b-running-the-bidseditor>`__ field map notes for more details)
-- Since for this dataset we only have one session per subject, remove the session label (and note how the output names simplify, omitting the session subfolders and labels)
 - When all done, go to the ``Options`` tab and change the ``dcm2niix`` settings to get non-zipped NIfTI output data (i.e. ``*.nii`` instead of ``*.nii.gz``).
 Test the tool to see if it can run and, as a final step, save your bidsmap.
 You can always go back later to change any of your edits by running the `bidseditor <workflow.html#step-1b-running-the-bidseditor>`__ command line tool directly.
 Try that.

 4. BIDS coining